Being a Good Dad Starts With Being a Good Husband

 - How often kindness wins over pride

-Those moments quietly shape how they understand love, trust, and commitment.
+Those moments continually push on them like a tide, shaping how they understand love, trust, and commitment.

-When a father treats his wife consistently and with respect, children grow up with a clear picture of what a healthy relationship looks like.
+When a father consistently treats his wife respectfully, children grow up with a clear picture of what a healthy relationship looks like.

 Loving Like Christ, One Ordinary Day at a Time